IlirT/hello-world/README.md

 ## Description Human Follower

 This human follower package is used to receive the position of a detected person (see leg detection package above) and pass it as a goal point to the path planner.
-Additionally, a P-controller is added to to control the distance range between the car and the tracked person.
+Additionally, a P-controller is added to control the distance range between the car and the tracked person.

+Based on different distances d between detected person and car, the car adapts to different velocities for the following states: state 1: if distance d '< 1m, car drives in negative direction of set goal state 2: if distance 1m /< d < 2m, car stands still state 3: if distance 2m //< d < 4m, car drives with velocity function, which is linear dependent on distance state 4: if distance d \\> 4m, car drives with full speed.

-The function to compute the human-following velocity is based on the evaluation relationship results presented in the following paper:
+The function to compute the velocity following the human for state 3 is based on the evaluation results presented in the following paper, which suggests a linear relationship between distance and velocity:

 A. Tomoya et al., A mobile robot for following, watching and detecting falls for elderly care.
 Procedia Comput.
 Sci.
 112, 1994–2003 (2017)
 (http://www.sciencedirect.com/science/article/pii/S1877050917314825)